-The financial statements have been prepared on a going concern basis as the Board remains confident that TfL will continue in operational existence for at least I2 months from the date of signing these financial statements and will meet its liabilities as they fall due for payment.
+The financial statements have been prepared on a going concern basis as the Board remain confident that TfL will continue in operational existence from the date of signing these financial statement at least until 3I March 2024 and will meet its liabilities as they fall due for payment.
+In making this assessment, the Board has had regard to Practice Note IO: Audit of financial statements of public sector bodies, which sets out that a public sector entity is presumed to be a going concern unless there is a clearly expressed Parliamentary intention to discontinue the provision of services which the entity provides.

-As set out in the Narrative Report, the unprecedented global outbreak of coronavirus significantly impacted the organisation's ability to execute its activities.
+As set out in the Narrative Report, the unprecedented covid-I9 pandemic significantly impacted the organisation's ability to execute its activities.

 The Group has continued delivering essential transport services throughout the pandemic and is well positioned to partner with the Government in driving economic recovery and growth.
-Nevertheless, the pandemic has acted to decimate our finances and has exposed the inadequacy of the Group's current funding model.
-TfL's significant exposure to changes in demand due to its high fixed costs and dependence on fares revenue mean that it is particularly susceptible to recessions.
+Nevertheless, the pandemic has had a significant and negative impact on our finances.
+TfL's significant exposure to changes in demand due to its high fixed costs and dependence on fares revenue mean that it is particularly susceptible to economic and other demand shocks.

-During 2020/2I and 2021/22 TfL secured a series of Extraordinary Funding and Financing Agreements from the Secretary of State, as set out in the Viability Statement section of the Narrative Report, which give it secure access to funding in the form of a mixture of Government grant and borrowing from the Public Works Loan Board until 24 June 2022.
-These agreements contain an acknowledgement from the Secretary of State for Transport that further financial support from the Government will be needed until April 2023, with longer term external funding being required to support TfL's capital investment programme.
+During 2020/2I, 202I/22 and recently in 2022/23 TfL secured a series of Extraordinary Funding and Financing Agreements from the Secretary of State, as set out in the Viability Statement section of the Narrative Report, which gave it secure access to funding in the form of a mixture of Government grant and borrowing from the Public Works Loan Board.